Lawyers representing professionals in relation to criminal allegations

 Leading criminal solicitors for professionals

-If you are under investigations for a criminal offence, have been contacted by the police or have been charged ih a criminal office please contact Matthew Claughton or Ruth Peters to arrange an immediate telephone consultation.
+If you are under investigations for a criminal offence, have been contacted by the police or have been charged with a criminal offence please contact us to arrange an immediate telephone consultation.